 We find varying images of Kannon - sitting in meditative posture; standing, with a deer skin draped over her left breast, atop a lotus petal or dragon, looking down, perceiving the world; accompanied by a white cockatoo; flanked by warriors or children, holding children; wearing a crown, white robes and necklaces; holding a jewel, white lotus flower, a willow branch, or bundles of rice; pouring pure water or nectar from a vase; offering food - all appearances and attitudes symbolizing and expressing her depthless, unending compassion and love for all beings.
 Kannon appears in the form or image of compassion and mercy to which any individual can relate.

 People throughout Asia pray in faith to Avalokitesvara as a goddess, for direct intervention to help them through their misfortunes.
 Seen as a bodhisattva, Kuan Yin perceives the world’s suffering.
 Her healing, transformative power comes when she inspires us to see the suffering around us and do something about it.
-When we engage, reach out with our compassionate thoughts, words, and actions, to help bring peace and lovingkindness to those around us, Kannon becomes more than a statue or symbol of the woman who perceives the cries of the world.
+When we engage, reach out with our compassionate thoughts, words, and actions, to help bring peace and lovingkindness to those around us, Kannon becomes more than a statue or symbol of the woman who hears the cries of the world.
 She becomes a living vehicle for love, compassion, and kindness.